Community Fruit Trees

 How did the Community Fruit Trees program begin?

-In 2018, the Community Fruit Trees program launched in Orlando, where we planted over 200 Community Fruit Trees.
+In 2018, the Community Fruit Trees program launched in Orlando, where we planted 200 Community Fruit Trees.
 In November 2019, we began offering grants to folks across the USA to bring Community Fruit Trees to their towns.
 In 2021 the initiative successfully planted 1,000 Community Fruit Trees in 30 communities across 20 states.
 Learn more about our 2021 planting here.
 To date we have planted over 2,000 Community Fruit Trees.
-We hope to inspire and empower people to plant thousands more fruit trees across the nation.
+Our goal is to inspire and empower people to plant one million fruit trees across the nation.

 Is Planting Trees a Fruitful Investment?

-– Plant a Community Fruit Tree in your community.
-Just follow the guidelines for a good location, put up a sign, add it to the fallingfruit.org map and then email us at growfood@robingreenfield.org so we can add it to the database.
+Plant a Community Fruit Tree in your community.
+Simply follow the guidelines for a good location, put up a sign, add it to the fallingfruit.org map and then email us at growfood@robingreenfield.org so we can add it to the database.

-– Share Your Tree with the Community.
+Share Your Tree with the Community.
 Already have a fruit tree and want to share the bounty with your neighbors?
-Just put up a sign, add it to the fallingfruit.org map and then email us at growfood@robingreenfield.org so we can add it to the public database.
+Simply put up a sign, add it to the fallingfruit.org map and then email us at growfood@robingreenfield.org so we can add it to the public database.

-– Apply to be supplied with Community Fruit Trees by mail to plant in your community!
-Apply here or email growfood@robingreenfield.org.
-This is currently on pause but you can sign up for our waitlist.
+Sign up for our waitlist to be supplied with Community Fruit Trees to plant in your community!
+Sign up for our waitlist here.

 – Sponsor the planting of Community Fruit Trees!
-Learn more and take action here.
+Donate here.

 Additional Resources: